Abdulfatai583/fcmb-sales-performance-analysis/README.md

 ---

 ## ⬇️ SQL Queries / Dashboard
-You can view the SQL queries and download the dashboard [here](./files/call-center-dashboard.pbix).

-You can view the SQL queries and download the dashboard here.
+You can view the SQL queries and download the dashboard [here](file/international-fmcg.html).